 - Incident that is a legal violation that is reported through the Department of Motor Vehicles License Event Notification Service (LENS) program.

-For all on-road vehicles, this business case must be used in conjunction with the policies set forth in DOB BPRM D-750 State Vehicle Acquisitions and it is required for DOB and Executive Chamber approval.
+For all State vehicles and rolling-stock assets, this business case must be used in conjunction with the policies set forth in DOB BPRM D-750 State Vehicle Acquisitions and it is required for DOB and Executive Chamber approval.
 Upon internal agency approval, submit your Business Case to OGS Fleet Management, then to your DOB analyst, and finally to your Deputy Secretary.
 Please ensure you address and answer all questions in the Business Case precisely and thoroughly.

 Alternative Fueled Vehicles Information